Compassionate Representation for Sexual Assault and Abuse Victims in Kerrville and the Texas Hill Country

 Premises liability cases are complex because the case is based almost entirely on whether a landlord’s behavior was reasonable under the circumstances.
 Proving negligence requires an exhaustive investigation and a detailed presentation of facts related to what the landlord knew or should have known, supported by physical and testimonial evidence.
-In short, it requires the type of knowledge, experience, and skill you can only get from a board-certified personal injury trial lawyer.
+In short, it requires the type of knowledge, experience, and skill you can only get from a board-certified civil trial trial lawyer.

-Contact a board-certified personal injury lawyer in Kerrville and the Texas Hill Country for your sexual abuse claim
+Contact a board-certified civil trial lawyer in Kerrville and the Texas Hill Country for your sexual abuse claim

 If you are suffering the aftermath of a sexual assault, a civil lawsuit can bring compensation and closure.
 At the Law Firm of Richard L. Ellison, P.C., I fight to deliver the maximum possible recovery for victims of sexual assault.
-To schedule a free consultation with a board-certified personal injury trial lawyer, call 844-337-5819 or contact my Kerrville office online.
+To schedule a free consultation with a board-certified civil trial lawyer, call 844-337-5819 or contact my Kerrville office online.